silverwind/uppie/README.md

 # uppie
 [![](https://img.shields.io/npm/v/uppie.svg?style=flat)](https://www.npmjs.org/package/uppie) [![](https://img.shields.io/npm/dm/uppie.svg)](https://www.npmjs.org/package/uppie) [![](https://api.travis-ci.org/silverwind/uppie.svg?style=flat)](https://travis-ci.org/silverwind/uppie)
-> Cross-browser directory and multi-file upload library
+> Cross-browser file and directory and upload library

-`uppie` is a tiny (**903 bytes** gzipped) library which wraps all current implementations of multi-file and directory uploading into a convenient function and delivers a `FormData` object to be summitted asynchronously.
-Both the `<input>` element and drag-and-drop uploads are supported.
+`uppie` is a tiny library (903 bytes gzipped) which helps you with file and directory uploads in browsers.
+It supports all current and past implementations of multi-file and directory uploads and provides you with a `FormData` object you can submit directly to a server through either `XMLHttpRequest` or `fetch`.
+Both the `<input type="file">` element and drag-and-drop are supported.

 ## Example (also see this [demo](https://silverwind.io/uppie/example.html))
 ```html